systelab/systelab-components/src/app/systelab-components/breadcrumb/README.md

 ### Items

-Items is an array with the elements of the breadcrumb.
+Items is an array with the elements to be shownmin the breadcrumb.

 Each item has the following structure (BreadcrumbItem):